| caep-interop | May 2026 | |

 If the Create Stream request does not include the delivery property, it is

-assumed to be delivery method of urn:ietf:rfc:8936 (Poll), as
+assumed to have a delivery method of urn:ietf:rfc:8936 (Poll), as

 defined in [SSF].¶